artrugh/sitecore/SitecoreExperiencePlatform/setup.md

 It offers access to multiple features:

-- Sitecore explorer: display the content tree
+- Sitecore explorer: display the content tree.
-- layout and template designer
+- Layout and template designer.
-- item Editor
+- Item Editor.

 1. Install and setup a connection between Sitecore Rocks and Visual Studio
     - Extension -> Sitecore -> New Connection
-2. Add your host name, user name and password
+2. Add your host name, user name and password.
-3. Restart visual studio
+3. Restart visual studio.

-After that, you should be able to see connections
+After that, you should be able to see connections.